-Most people who tried to lose weight at some point in their life will be familiar with carbohydrates, though not all will share the same view.
+Most people will be familiar with carbohydrates, though not all will share the same view.
 “High carb” versus “low carb” has been a polarising debate for decades, so much so that many of our clients or friends aren’t even sure what to think, let alone whether they are good or bad for us.

 In this article, I am going to discuss what role carbohydrates play in our diet and why we need them, however, before I do that let us have a closer look at some carbohydrate facts.